Wiki · Person · Last reviewed June 25, 2026

 Chris Olah

-Chris Olah is an AI researcher, Anthropic co-founder, and interpretability research lead whose work helped establish mechanistic interpretability as a serious attempt to reverse engineer neural networks rather than only test them from the outside.
+Chris Olah is an AI researcher and Anthropic co-founder whose work helped establish mechanistic interpretability as a disciplined attempt to reverse engineer neural networks rather than only evaluate them from the outside.

 Snapshot